Gain Experience Teaching and Mentoring High School Students in the Visual Arts

 - Committed to serving as a mentor to high school students

 - Mentoring high school art instructors

-- Assist the artist by preparing materials and modeling clean up procedures for students
+- Assisting the artists by preparing materials and modeling teaching skills for teens

 - A declared Studio Art major or BFA student

-- Residents of New York City or currently attending a school in New York City.
+- Residents of New York City or currently attending a school in NYC.